 THE NEW YORK STATE POST PRODUCTION AND VFX CREDITS

 NEW YORK STATE OFFERS SEVERAL PROGRAMS TO THE FILM AND TELEVISION INDUSTRY IN THE FORM OF TAX CREDITS AND SALES TAX EXEMPTIONS.
 PLEASE DOWNLOAD THIS DOCUMENT FOR INFORMATION ON THE DIFFERENCE BETWEEN THE PRODUCTION, POST PRODUCTION AND VFX TAX CREDITS.
+PLEASE GO TO THIS NY STATE COUNTY MAP TO SEE WHICH COUNTIES QUALIFY FOR WHICH TAX CREDIT AMOUNT.

 THE PNYA CONDUCTED AN ECONOMIC IMPACT STUDY TO SHOW HOW SUCCESSFUL THE POST PRODUCTION AND VFX TAX CREDITS HAVE BEEN FOR NEW YORK STATE.
 CLICK ON EITHER THE ECONOMIC IMPACT STUDY SUMMARY OR THE ECONOMIC IMPACT DETAILED STUDY TO READ THE FULL DETAILED REPORT.